ssiltanen/Teeri/README.md

 ## Help!
 Teeri does not support my use case

 Using Teeri does not exclude the possibility of using the underlying SDK without Teeri.
-In fact, Teeri positions itself ss a helper DSL.
+In fact, Teeri positions itself as a helper DSL.
 If a feature is missing that would make developer life easier, check out how to contribute your ideas to Teeri.

 ## Contributions